PeterHUistyping/Cambridge_CS_Tripos/README.md

 ## Notes

-*Listed by written time, errors would be updated if found.*
+*Grouped by related lectures, errors would be updated if found.*

 [1.
 Relations and Functions](./Note/Relation_Function.pdf)